xmtp/xmtp-dot-org/docs/client-sdk/javascript/tutorials/build-an-xmtp-hello-world-app.md

 The command you run generates all of the folders and files you need to create a vanilla React application and run it in your browser.

-In all subsequent steps, you add code to this vanilla React app to build each feature of your "hello world" app.
+In subsequent steps, you add code to this vanilla React app to build each feature of your "hello world" app.

 **To create and run a vanilla React app:**